 The German-Albanian Chamber of Commerce and Industry in Albania (DIHA) was founded in 2007 (External link, opens in new windowwww.dih-al.com) and now has more than 90 members.

 Germany engagement in Albania focuses on the banking sector, transport and logistics, the retail and mobile communications sectors, the textile industry, automobile trade and maintenance, the production and marketing of chemical and pharmaceutical products and the manufacture of cable harnesses.
-The biggest German direct investments are Tirana Airport and Telekom Albania.
+The biggest German direct investment is Telekom Albania.
 Lufthansa and Austrian Airlines operate daily direct flights from Tirana to Frankfurt and Vienna, respectively.
 Prominent German companies have branches in the country or market their products via Albanian partners.

 The German-Albanian investment protection agreement entered into force in 1995 and the bilateral double taxation agreement in 2012.
 Albania has been a member of the World Trade Organization (WTO) since 2000.